Skip to main content

 Player

-• Client communication (emit, trigger).
+• Player communication (emit, send).

 Vehicle

-Represents a spawned vehicle in the world.
-It provides:
+Represents a server-managed spawned vehicle with:

-• Modification synchronization.
+• Ownership/mod/metadata synchronization.

 Architecture